Requests from Students with Disabilities for Reasonable Accommodation for Classes, Examinations, and Daily Life

 ○Students subject to reasonable accommodation

-These are students with problems such as developmental disabilities, mental disorders, and infirmities and frailties, even though some of them are difficult to recognize at first glance as having disabilities.
+Some students have developmental disabilities, mental disorders, or chronic health conditions that may not be immediately apparent.
 Some may even appear to be disruptive students with a problematic attitude.
 However, such students may actually be those in need of reasonable accommodation.

-The Student Diversity Handbook (see next below) provides information on the symptoms, causes, and academic difficulties of five disabilities/disorders that may be difficult to identify at first glance.
+The Student Diversity Handbook (see next page) provides information on the symptoms, causes, and academic difficulties of five disabilities/disorders that may be difficult to identify at first glance.

 *The Student Diversity Handbook